NGS-Slayers/ngs-slayers.github.io/source/moveset.md

 (relevant-gunblade-animation-cancels)=
 ## Relevant Gunblade Animation Cancels
-You can cancel out most Gunblade PA's and Actions early with a Step- or WA input.
+You can cancel out most Gunblade PAs and Actions early with a Step- or WA input.

-This means you can increase the DPS of some PA's and Actions while gaining PP making Slug Shot almost pointless.
+This means you can increase the DPS of some PAs and Actions while gaining PP making Slug Shot almost pointless.

 For more information please refer to [Frame Data](#frame-data).